Nintendo of America, Inc. v. Blockbuster Entertainment Corp.: Dispute

-On July 31, 1989, Nintendo of America sent a letter of request to Blockbuster, requesting that Blockbuster cease photocopying and reproducing Nintendo's copyrighted video game manuals.
-Five days later, this followed with a formal lawsuit against Blockbuster in the United States District Court for the District of New Jersey, with Nintendo alleging copyright infringement for the unauthorized copying of their game manuals.
+Nintendo discovered that Blockbuster's game rental practices included charging customers a fee when video game manuals were lost, as well as photocopying the manuals for replacement purposes.
+On July 31, 1989, Nintendo of America sent a letter of request to Blockbuster, requesting that Blockbuster cease photocopying and reproducing Nintendo's copyrighted game manuals.
+Five days later, this was followed by a formal lawsuit against Blockbuster in the United States District Court for the District of New Jersey, with Nintendo alleging copyright infringement for the unauthorized copying of their game manuals.
 Nintendo asserted that at least one Blockbuster-owned store and three franchises within New Jersey had photocopied their game manuals and rented them to their customers with their respective games.

 Blockbuster reacted publicly, saying that Nintendo initiated the lawsuit out of frustration with being excluded from the pending software legislation.
 A Nintendo spokesman responded that "in an industry like ours, if you don't have strong copyright laws, you don't have a company.
 You don't have an industry."
 Legal scholars noted that if Blockbuster had indeed photocopied the instruction manuals, they would have violated Nintendo's copyright.

 One week after the lawsuit commenced, Blockbuster consented to a court order that would suspend the practice of photocopying the game manuals.
 Blockbuster announced that they had already contacted store managers to stop copying the manuals when they received Nintendo's original letter.
 Since video game rentals often led to lost or damaged instruction manuals, Blockbuster announced their plans to find a legal alternative to photocopying.
 Blockbuster considered either producing their own game manuals, or purchasing alternate manuals from an upcoming Video Software Dealers Association Convention.
-The finally chose the latter option, declaring that producing manuals was a waste of resources considering that video games made up only 3% of annual profits.
+They eventually chose the latter option, declaring that producing manuals was a waste of resources considering that video games made up only 3% of annual profits.